 Description: The 8D4-8 antibody reacts with human interleukin-4 (IL-4), a 15-19 kDa cytokine secreted by Th2 cells.

-Applications Reported: The 8D4-8 antibody has been reported for use in capture of human IL-4 by ELISA and in intracellular staining for flow cytometric analysis.
+Applications Reported: The 8D4-8 antibody has been reported for use as a capture antibody for human IL-4 ELISA and for intracellular staining for flow cytometric analysis.

-The fluorochrome-conjugated 8D4-8 antibody is offered in 2 formats:- µg size: has been tested by intracellular staining for flow cytometric analysis.
-This can be used at less than or equal to 0.5 µg per test.
+Applications Tested: This 8D4-8 antibody is offered in 2 formats: - µg size: has been tested by intracellular flow cytometric analysis of stimulated normal human peripheral blood cells.
+This can be used at less than or equal to 0.25 µg per test.
 A test is defined as the amount (µg) of antibody that will stain a cell sample in a final volume of 100 µL.
 Cell number should be determined empirically but can range from 10^5 to 10^8 cells/test.
-It is recommended that the antibody be carefully titrated for optimal performance in the assay of interest.
+It is recommended that the antibody be carefully titrated for optimal performance in the assay of interest. - test size: has been pre-titrated and tested by intracellular flow cytometric analysis of stimulated normal human peripheral blood cells.
+This can be used at 5 µL (0.125 µg) per test.
+A test is defined as the amount (µg) of antibody that will stain a cell sample in a final volume of 100 µL.
+Cell number should be determined empirically but can range from 10^5 to 10^8 cells/test.

 Filtration: 0.2 µm post-manufacturing filtered.